-If you neutralize too much acid, it can relieve heartburn in the short term, but it can make your digestion worse in the long term.
-If you have a side effect, it is likely to be mild and will go away when you stop taking Gaviscon.
+If you neutralize too much acid, it can relieve heartburn in the short term, but it can make your digestion worse in a long time.
+If you have a side effect, it will likely be mild and will go away when you stop taking Gaviscon.

 Some types of Gaviscon may make you sick or cause vomiting, constipation, or diarrhea because of its ingredients.
-Talk to your doctor or pharmacist if you notice any side effect that bothers you or does not go away.
+Talk to your doctor or pharmacist if you notice any side effect that bothers you or does not disappear.

 Severe allergic reaction to Gaviscon

-In very rare cases, it is possible to have a severe allergic reaction ( anaphylaxis ) to Gaviscon.
+In sporadic cases, it is possible to have a severe allergic reaction ( anaphylaxis ) to Gaviscon.
 This happens in less than 1 in 10,000 patients.
 Contact a doctor immediately if:

 - You have a skin rash that may include itching, redness, swelling, blistering, or peeling.